humeman/killbill3/README.md

     This program adds various random monsters to the dungeon and allows them to move, with the dungeon refreshing continually until none remain.
+* **Assignment 1.04**: Game UI

+    This program turns the game into an actual game with an ncurses interface.
+    The PC can now move, and colors, a monster list, quit button, and staircases are added.